mohsen1/yek/README.md

 ## Usage

 `yek` has sensible defaults, you can simply run `yek` in a directory to serialize the entire repository.
-It will serialize all files in the repository into chunks of 10MB by default.
-The file will be written to the temp directory and file path will be printed to the console.
+The output will be written to a single file named `output.txt` in the current directory, or streamed to stdout if piped.

 ### Examples

-Process current directory and write to temp directory:
+Process current directory and write to output.txt:

 ```bash
 yek